Michigan vs. Michigan State College Football Odds, Plays and Insights - NewsBreak

 - In Michigan's seven games this year, it has six wins against the spread.

-- So far this season, the Wolverines have been installed as favorites by a 4.5-point margin or more five times and are 4-1 ATS in those contests.
+- This season, the Wolverines have an ATS record of 4-1 in their five games as a favorite of 4 points or more.

-- Michigan's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).
+- Michigan's games this year have gone over the total in three out of seven opportunities (42.9%).

 - Michigan is 6-1 against the spread and 7-0 overall this season when the team scores more than 18.7 points.

-- Michigan is 4-0 against the spread and 4-0 overall when the team picks up over 406.1 yards.
+- Michigan is 4-0 against the spread and 4-0 overall when the team amasses more than 406.1 yards.

-- This year, the Wolverines have four turnovers, eight fewer than the Spartans have takeaways (12).
+- The Wolverines have four giveaways this season, while the Spartans have 12 takeaways .

 - Find the latest spread and moneyline odds for Michigan at SISportsbook .